tadjh/tb-portfolio/src/content/projects/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: Markdown Style Guide
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: "Jul 01 2022"
+pubDate: Jul 01 2022
-hero: "/src/assets/images/1024x576.png"
+hero: /src/assets/images/1024x576.png
 draft: true
 ---